pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='antrea'></a>Configure an Antrea Network

-Provide networking information so that Tanzu Kubernetes Grid Integrated Edition Management Console can provision an Antrea network for you during deployment.
+Provide networking information so that {{  vars.product }} Management Console can provision an Antrea network for you during deployment.
 Make sure that you have the information listed in [Prerequisites for vSphere Without an NSX Network](console-prereqs-cni.html) before you begin.

 To provide networking information:

 1. Configure the Deployment Network Resource options.
-	* **Deployment Network**: Select a vSphere network on which to deploy Tanzu Kubernetes Grid Integrated Edition.
+	* **Deployment Network**: Select a vSphere network on which to deploy {{  vars.product }}.
-	* **Deployment Network CIDR**: Enter a CIDR range to use for Tanzu Kubernetes Grid Integrated Edition components, for example 10.192.182.1/22.
+	* **Deployment Network CIDR**: Enter a CIDR range to use for {{  vars.product }} components, for example 10.192.182.1/22.
 	* **Deployment Network Gateway IP**: Enter the IP address for the gateway for the deployment network, for example 10.192.182.1.
 	* **Deployment DNS**: Enter the IP address for the deployment network DNS server, for example 192.168.111.155.
 	* **Deployment Network Reserved IP Range**: Optionally enter a range of IP addresses in the **From** and **To** text boxes.
 No VMs are deployed in this range.
 You cannot modify reserved IP ranges after the initial deployment.
-You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy Tanzu Kubernetes Grid Integrated Edition](#deploy).
+You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy {{  vars.product }}](#deploy).

     ![vSphere without NSX network configuration](images/console/cni-network.png)
 1. Configure the Service Network Resource options.